UKEICC 80m Contest Rules (2019-20 series)

 Scores will accumulate to give overall winners in each section at the end of the series.

-In this fifth series of contests, as in the last four series, individual entrants are invited to enter our Teams competition, by forming a team of 3 entrants, with 1 reserve (i.e. a team of 4, but only 3 scores count in each contest).
-You have until the end of November 2018 to enter a team - scores from contests before then will be included in your team scores.
+These are primarily single-operator events, but individual entrants may also wish to enter our Teams competitions, either by forming a team of 3 entrants, with 1 reserve (i.e. a team of 4, but only 3 scores count in each contest) or as a team of two entrants.

 First and last Wednesdays in the months of September through to April inclusive (7 contests on each mode) Excluding December.